 Myspace has joined a growing list of companies making an embarrassing announcement: they’ve lost over a decade’s worth of music uploaded to their cloud service.
 An estimated 53 million tracks of music have been irrevocably corrupted.
 For affected subscribers, their only hope of recovering their music is that they have a second backup independent of Myspace!

 The real tragedy behind this announcement, though, is that Myspace didn’t have a backup.
-The lessons from Myspace’s loss goes way beyond music or cloud storage solutions.

 - Losing data can happen to anyone!